panyeroa1/sample/IMPORTANT.md

 By enforcing this rule, we protect the integrity and recognition of the Eburon brand.
 Thank you for your attention to this detail and for ensuring that all front-end elements reflect this guideline.

----

-There you go!
-That’s your important notice in a nutshell.
-Let me know if you need any tweaks!